 Harmon is just one of the blues luminaries that Stone has collaborated with.
 He met fellow South Sider Charlie Love in the early 90's and continues to play with him to this day.
 It was through Love that Stone was had the chance to collaborate with the many great musicians and female singers that put Chicago on the map as the “Blues Capitol of the World.”

 Stone noted that, "Charlie is the one who gave me my musical identity."
 Stone's other Love-based learning experiences included developing a keen understanding of stage presence and "playing his position."
 "Zac Harmon gave me the opportunity to share our music all around the world."

 Although Stone is proud to call Chicago his home, he has resided everywhere from Los Angeles to the Dallas-Fort Worth area.
-This locale gave him the opportunity to partner with the Reverend KM Williams and company.
+This locale gave him the opportunity to partner with Reverend KM Williams and company.
 Williams is the proud purveyor of his patented brand of "sanctified boogie" and Stone's harp proved to be the perfect musical partnership to William’s unique sound.

 Serving as the "Deacon" to Reverend Williams, this dynamic duo have teamed up to produce CDs including "The Truth" and have another live CD in the works.
 They have also appeared everywhere from the Chicago Blues Festival to the Juke Joint Festival in Clarksdale, Mississippi.